 The first step is to make an incision down the center of your abdomen.
 The new pancreas and a little section of the donor's small intestine are surgically implanted into your lower belly.

-Your small intestine or gall bladder are joined to the donor intestine, and the donor pancreas is connected to blood arteries that also feed blood to your legs.
+Your small intestine or gall bladder is joined to the donor intestine, and the donor pancreas is connected to blood arteries that also feed blood to your legs.
 To help digestion, your own pancreas is left in place.

 If you're also getting a kidney transplant, the new kidney's blood vessels will be connected to blood vessels in your lower belly.
 The ureter - the tube that connects the kidney to the bladder - of the new kidney will be linked to your bladder.